thomasWeise/oa/structure/optimaAndBounds/README.md

 : The lower bounds&nbsp;$\lowerBound{\objf}$ for the makespan of the optimal solutions for our example problems.
 For some instances, research literature ([@W2019JRDAIOTJSSP], last column) provides better (i.e., higher) lower bounds&nbsp;$\lowerBound(\objf)^{\star}$ than our algorithm in [@lst:jssp_makespan_lb]. {#tbl:jsspLowerBoundsTable}

 The lower bounds for the makespans of our example problems are illustrated in [@tbl:jsspLowerBoundsTable].
-At the time of this writing, there are three instances (`abz8`, `dmu73`, and `yn4`) in our benchmark set for which no solutions have been found yet whose makespan equals the best available lower bound.
+At the time of this writing, there are four instances (`abz8`, `dmu67`, `dmu72`, and `yn4`) in our benchmark set for which no solutions have been found yet whose makespan equals the best available lower bound.
-This means that these three problems may have not yet been solved to optimality.
+This either means that these four problems have not yet been solved to optimality or that their optimal solution has already been found but has a makespan worse than the lower bound.
 In the table, we also provide better, i.e., higher lower bounds&nbsp;$\lowerBound(\objf)^{\star}$ that are available for some instances.
 We took these from our meta-study&nbsp;[@W2019JRDAIOTJSSP], which aggregates many results from different papers and existing studies.